mplm17/noip.autorenew/README.md

-noip.autorenew (NOT WORKING ANYMORE)
+noip.autorenew docker version (forked from felmoltor/noip.autorenew)
 ====================================

-**Note:** This script used to work some time ago, now no-ip doesn't mind that you "manually" update your hosts, the will force to click in their email link to renew the expiration date.
-I'll leave this project here for educational purpouses

 Ussually, when you want to keep alive a hostname of noip.com with a Free Account, they will send you an email every month to keep alive this hostname in their DNSs.
 Thus, you will have to manually login in your noip.com account and click in "Modify" the hostname to avoid deletion of this hostname from their DNS.

-Whith this script you only have to place in the device where the hostname wants to be maintained (for example, in your home Raspberry Pi) and schedule a '''cron job''' to execute it every 15 days or so.
+With this script you only have to place in the device where the hostname wants to be maintained (for example, in your home Raspberry Pi) and schedule a '''cron job''' to execute it every 15 days or so.

 The script will automatically retrieve the device public IP address and will login into your noip.com account to